Neinndall/Web-Scrapper/README.md

 # How to use it
 - Open CMD
 - cd <url to the folder>
-- '''pip install -r requirements.txt'''
+- pip install -r requirements.txt

 If anything else is missing, let me know and I'll update it.